 Incidentally, you might feel that incest is clearly, obviously disgusting and you don’t need no stinkin’ gene to tell you that it’s wrong.
 If so, thank your genes for telling you that.
 The revulsion that you feel about groovin’ with cousin Betty may be your genes’ way of preventing you from engaging in the behavior.
 Not that you would.

 Now you’re asking: So if incest is against the genetic rules, Dr. Smarty Pants, why do some people do it?
 Well, Jon, some people are crazy.
 To be more precise, some people are deviant, meaning that their proclivities don’t match yours, mine, and the great majority.
 Some people, for example, are pedophiles, and here’s where your question comes into the picture.

-Psychology, in its never-ending quest to prove the obvious, has discovered that pedophiles are sexually aroused by pictures of naked children.
+Psychology, in its never-ending quest to prove the obvious, has discovered that pedophiles are aroused by pictures of children.
 As they were testing this scientific breakthrough, researchers noticed a useful and non-intuitive tidbit: men who molest their female daughters are different in some important ways from men who molest non-relatives (Rice & Harris, 2002; Seto, Lamuliere, & Kuban, 1999).

 For one thing, some research suggests that men who molest their daughters typically don’t molest outside the family, and they are less likely to repeat the crime with new victims.

 This stands in contrast to non-familial pedophiles who are notorious for recidivism and multiple victims.
-What’s more, familial pedophiles aren’t as aroused by pictures of naked children as your garden variety pedophile would be.
+What’s more, familial pedophiles aren’t as aroused by children as your garden variety pedophile would be.
 So what makes them ignore the genetic rules against incest?
 How do they get past the stomach-turning reaction that most of us have?
 The research suggests a couple of explanations (Seto et al, 2002).

 Be a good dad